outaTiME/broccoli-replace/README.md

 The prefix added for matching (prevent bad replacements / easy way).

-> Check out [pattern-replace](https://github.com/outaTiME/grunt-replace#prefix) documentation for more details.
+> Check out [pattern-replace](https://github.com/outaTiME/pattern-replace#prefix) documentation for more details.

 #### usePrefix
 Type: `Boolean`
 Default: `true`

-If set to `false`, we match the pattern without `prefix` concatenation.
-It was useful when you want to lookup an simple string.
+If set to `false`, we match the pattern without `prefix` concatenation (useful when you want to lookup an simple string).

-> Check out [pattern-replace](https://github.com/outaTiME/grunt-replace#useprefix) documentation for more details.
+> Check out [pattern-replace](https://github.com/outaTiME/pattern-replace#useprefix) documentation for more details.

 #### preservePrefix
 Type: `Boolean`